-After reading an informational text, have students use a T-chart to write about the author's perspective on the topic of the text (identify the author's perspective and provide textual evidence) and their own perspective on the topic of the text.
-Students then share and discuss their perspective with other students in the class.
-Struggling learners should be given support during this strategy with prompting questions. \This also addresses the Social Emotional standards dealing with Awareness and Self Expression.
+After reading an informational text, have students use a T-chart to identify the author's perspective and then provide textual evidence that supports that perspective.
+On the other side of the T students should identify their own perspective on the topic of the text.
+Students then compare their perspective to that of the authors and then share and discuss their findings with other students in the class.
+Struggling learners should be given question prompts to help them use this strategy.